 The Association is exempt from federal income taxes under Section 501(c)(6) of the Internal Revenue Code.
-The Association is also exempt from payment of all fees and taxes levied by the state of Texas or any of its subdivisions, except taxes levied on real and personal property.
+Under Texas Insurance Code, Annotated, Chapter 463.107, the Association is also exempt from payment of all fees and taxes levied by the state of Texas, or any of its subdivisions, except taxes levied on real and personal property.